 Pokemon Legends Arceus

 Platform: Nintendo Switch

-If you’re a Switch owner, your options for great RPGs like Xenoblade are practically endless, with the Pokemon games ranking consistently high on that list.
+If you’re a Switch owner, your choices for excellent RPGs like Xenoblade are virtually limitless, with the Pokemon games ranking consistently high on that list.

 Whether you’re a fan of Game Freak’s monster tamer or completely new to the series, Pokemon Legends Arceus is the perfect starting point.

 Operating separate from the mainline games, it transports players to a bygone era of Pokemon’s history to help catalog the very first Pokedex.

 Gameplay mirrors that of the core Pokemon experience while introducing new regional Pokemon variants, dynamic battles, and open-ended exploration.